AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Appendix

 \subsection{Prompts}

-The system prompt Planner's system prompt is composed of NKI base knowledge (\Cref{lst:prompt-nki-basic}), profiling terminology (\Cref{lst:prompt-profile-term}), and a user template (\Cref{lst:prompt-planner-template}).
-Executor's system prompt is composed of the same NKI base knowledge as planner, and a concentrated NKI programming guide (\Cref{lst:prompt-nki-program-a} and \Cref{lst:prompt-nki-program-b}).
+Planner's prompt is composed of NKI base knowledge (\Cref{lst:prompt-nki-basic}), profiling terminology (\Cref{lst:prompt-profile-term}), and a user template (\Cref{lst:prompt-planner-template}).
+Executor's prompt is composed of the same NKI base knowledge as planner, a concentrated NKI programming guide (\Cref{lst:prompt-nki-program-a} and \Cref{lst:prompt-nki-program-b}), and a user template (\Cref{lst:prompt-executor-user}).
 This guide is adopted from the public NKI programming document and tuned for the agents based on their common errors.
 Empirically, we find that the planners' output has a stable pattern.
 Therefore, we directly put planners' output into executors' prompt without extra formatting.
 We randomly change the order of profiling items across samples for higher randomness of planner.